Titu97/Most-popular-US-Airlines-form-1987-to-2008/README.md

 Create a bucket in GCS and move the downloaded file to it.
 Open pyspark in Jupyter and run the following code.

-NB: The benefit of reading files from google cloud storage rather than HDFS in this project is explianed here: https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage?fbclid=IwAR1-LHKCYQKX25TMVReM0TybXhXODT_f9NB9u6LvbcbYzx1FtPFPj1HyuPI
+NB: The benefit of reading files from google cloud storage rather than HDFS in this project is explained here: https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage?fbclid=IwAR1-LHKCYQKX25TMVReM0TybXhXODT_f9NB9u6LvbcbYzx1FtPFPj1HyuPI